 Alternative 2 would establish a trip limit of 10 gray triggerfish.
 This trip limit is estimated to reduce commercial landings by 18% from the status quo estimated for 2017 (Appendix E).
 Alternative 3 would establish a trip limit of 14 gray triggerfish.
-This trip limit is estimated to increase commercial landings by 1% from the status quo estimated for 2017 (Appendix E).
-Preferred Alternative 4, would establish a trip limit of 16 gray triggerfish, and is estimated to increase landings by 3% (Appendix E) from the status quo estimated for 2017.
+This trip limit is estimated to increase commercial landings by 0.84% from the status quo estimated for 2017 (Table 2.4.2; Appendix E).
+Preferred Alternative 4, would establish a trip limit of 16 gray triggerfish, and is estimated to increase landings by 3% (Appendix E) from Alternative 1 (No Action) estimated for 2017.
 Alternative 5, would establish a trip limit of 18 gray triggerfish, and is estimated to increase landings by 6% (Appendix E) from the status quo estimated for 2017.
-Because gray triggerfish is typically caught as a secondary species on most commercial fishing trips, modifying the trip limit will limit the number of gray triggerfish commercial fishermen land while targeting other species.
-The commercial sector typically lands a relatively small number of pounds per trip, because gray triggerfish is one of the many species that is part of the reef fish component.
-The current trip limit of 12 gray triggerfish is not likely to cause fishermen to end their trip after the trip limit is met because most commercial trips are targeting more economically valuable species, such as snappers and groupers.
-Therefore, the trip limit is expected to reduce fishing mortality by requiring commercial fishermen to release gray triggerfish after the trip limit is reached.
-Because survival after release is high, most fish released in excess of the trip limit would survive (SEDAR 9 2006a; SEDAR 9 Update 2011b; SEDAR 43 2015).
-Commercial high grading to larger size fish is known to occur in the commercial sector.
+Because gray triggerfish is typically caught as a secondary species on most commercial fishing trips, modifying the trip limit will limit the number of gray triggerfish commercial fishermen land, while targeting other species.
+The commercial sector typically lands a relatively small number of pounds per trip, because gray triggerfish is one of many species that is part of the reef fish component and is incidentally or opportunistically harvested rather than targeted.
+The current trip limit of 12 gray triggerfish is not likely to cause fishermen to end their trip after the trip limit is met, because most commercial trips are targeting more economically valuable species, such as snappers and groupers.
+Increasing the trip limit to Preferred Alternative 4 (16 gray triggerfish) is anticipated to reduce regulatory discards and allow commercial fishermen to harvest the ACT.

+Because survival after release is high, most fish released in excess of the trip limit are estimated to survive (SEDAR 9 2006a; SEDAR 9 Update 2011b; SEDAR 43 2015).
+Commercial high grading to larger size fish may occur in the commercial sector.
 High grading would be expected to increase the amount of dead discards from the commercial sector.
 Fortunately, any adverse effects to the gray triggerfish stock from discard mortality associated with trip limits should be minimal.
-The survival of gray triggerfish after release is high, so most fish released would likely survive
+The survival of gray triggerfish after release is high, so most fish released would likely survive.